 A child will only be released into the care of their parents/carers or other authorised persons.
 Parents are required to provide written/verbal consent for any person other than them to collect their child.
-We will not release any child unless we have your permission in advance.

 Late Collection

 If parents/carers are going to be unavoidably late to collect their child we ask that they contact school directly and inform us of their intention to collect.
 If an unknown person is to be collecting their child, we require a password and a personal description.